A Short Guide on Scientific Writing

 The IMRaD Structure

-Most journals require that you follow the so-called IMRaD structure.
-IMRaD stands for: Introduction, Methods, Results, and Discussion.
-This structure is meant to reflect the scientific process of discovery, although in reality this process is of course by no means as linear as suggested by the well structured logical flow in a manuscript.
-Each IMRaD element will now be discussed in a little more detail (if you are already familiar with the IMRaD structure you may skip to our Section on Style):
+Most journals require you to follow the so-called IMRaD structure.
+IMRaD stands for Introduction, Methods, Results, and Discussion.
+This structure is meant to reflect the scientific process of discovery, although in reality this process is, of course, by no means as linear as suggested by the well-structured logical flow of a manuscript.
+Each IMRaD element is discussed in a little more detail below.
+If you are already familiar with the IMRaD structure, you may skip to our section on style.

 The Introduction